seven1m/crk/README.md

 ## Installation

-You'll need Node.js and the following modules (install with npm):
+Install Node.js and MongoDB on your platform, then install the npm modules like so:

-* express
-* jade
-* socket.io
-* mongodb@0.9.3 (node-mongodb-native, 0.9.4 has a bug)

-You'll also need to have MongoDB running.
+    npm install

 ## Running

-To run in development mode:
+To run:

-    node d.js server.js
+    node server.js

-Modifying a file should restart the app automatically.

-## Supported Browsers

-Should work with any modern browser, but I have only tested this on Chrome 11 and Firefox 4.

 ## Author